Arctic Wildlife – Photo Journey Part II

-During breakfast the boat went on its journey through the Arctic sea.
+During breakfast, the boat went on its journey through the Arctic sea.
 Waves?
 Yes.
 Big?
 I don’t know, but we all left our gear on the floor and not on the bed, just in case it fell off the bed!
 During the journeys between the stops, I spent most of the time on deck; I felt like a little kid, I was desperate not to miss any of the beauty of this amazing place, which unfortunately friends think is empty.
 On deck I began to talk with several photographers, the majority of whom came from Scandinavian countries and a few from a bit further down south, “middle Europe”.
-They were having fun and doing some tech talk of course, testing all sorts of photographs of the flying seagulls following the boat and the landscapes, until the intercom said: polar bear on the island ahead of us.
-Zodiacs will be loading in 15 min.
-Arctic wildlife in sight!
-Everybody hurried down into their cabins to grab their bags and all the bits and pieces they needed, including life vests, which was the first time I had to wear such a strange thing.
-The common life vest are easier to wear.
+They were having fun and doing some tech talk, of course, testing all sorts of photographs of the flying seagulls following the boat and the landscapes.

-You got up tangled in this funny vest; it does not look like the ones you see in an airplane, which are easy to handle.
-Our vests were a bit tricky and we needed a bit practice.
-So, in the evening, after dinner, me and my cabin mate practiced with lots of laughter, and after 5 min we managed.
-It may seem trivial, but during the whole trip there was always someone tangled up somehow before boarding the zodiac.
+You got up tangled in this funny life vest; it does not look like the ones you see in an airplane, which are easy to handle.
+Our vests were a bit tricky and we needed a bit of practice.
+So, in the evening, after dinner, I and my cabin mate practiced with lots of laughter, and after 5 min we managed.
+It may seem trivial, but during the whole trip, there was always someone tangled up somehow before boarding the zodiac.
 Before you entered the zodiac, you had to sign out on a sheet of paper hanging on the exit door, and when you came back you had to sign in again.
-With 35 people on board this was a very wise move.
+With 35 people on board, this was a very wise move.
 We sped off in the zodiacs, some to the right, others straight on and another zodiac a bit to the left.
-Walrus herds greeted us on our way to the island.

-After being “followed” by the walruses we reached the beach, but stayed at a distance; about 100-150m inland was a polar bear walking towards a mountain, too far away to take good photographs.
-We turned again to the walruses until the polar bear became curious and came to the beach to check us out.
-This was our first encounter of a polar bear, and my very first polar bear in the wild.
+After being “followed” by the walruses we reached the beach, but stayed at a distance; about 100-150m inland was a polar bear walking towards a mountain, too far away to take good photographs We turned again to the walruses until the polar bear became curious and came to the beach to check us out.
+This was our first encounter with a polar bear and my very first polar bear in the wild.
 We drifted along the beach, while the polar bear made himself comfortable in the sun.

 Everybody was on deck to photograph this colossal iceberg, including my cabin mate and me.
 A seagull flew along the wall of the iceberg.
 Yes, that’s the missing piece in this composition.
 Do you see the seagull?
 The sense of scale was just perfect for this large iceberg.